-Generally, your in-network provider will precertify your care for you.
-If you are receiving care out-ofnetwork, you, your attending physician's office or personal representative such as a family member or friend must call the health plan to pre-certify an inpatient hospital admission or high-cost imaging procedure or notify the health plan within 48 hours of an emergency admission.
+• Generally, your in-network provider will precertify your care for you.
+If you are receiving care out-of-network, you, your attending physician's office or personal representative such as a family member or friend must call the health plan to pre-certify an inpatient hospital admission or high-cost imaging procedure or notify the health plan within 48 hours of an emergency admission (if the 48 hours end on a Saturday or Sunday, then the next business day is the deadline).
 To precertify all other services, contact the health plan as soon as possible in advance of the service to determine eligibility.
 In some cases, the provider may be responsible for precertifying in-network care.
 You should check with your health plan to determine if your provider will do this pre-certification for you.
 In all other cases, including for any covered out-of-network services, you must obtain the required pre-certification.